How Do You Determine the Value of Emotional Distress?

 Emotional Distress and its Monetary Impact

-Emotional distress is not tangible the way a physical injury is, but it still causes as much despair and problems as its physical counterpart.
+Emotional distress is not tangible the way a physical injury is.
+But, it still causes as much despair and problems as its physical counterpart.
 Experiencing emotional distress can lead to a tangible financial burden that can be defined in numbers.
-For example, the cost of any psychiatric treatment you need after suffering an accident, the number of days you missed work, and the lost wages incurred during that time are ways of providing context to the value of such distress.
+For example, the cost of any psychiatric treatment you need after suffering an accident.
+Or, the number of days you missed work.
+Not to mention the lost wages incurred during that time are ways of providing context to the value of such distress.

 Documenting Your Experience

 Make sure you have a note from a doctor or a psychologist in order to support your claim.
-The note should address the intensity of the mental anguish and the duration of the emotional distress, especially if it is a persistent condition such as post-traumatic stress.
-Be sure to also address any physical pain and suffering resulting from the incident, any limitations you now face because of it (whether temporary or permanent), as well as depression stemming from this traumatic event.
+The note should address the intensity of the mental anguish.
+Also, it should address the duration of the emotional distress.
+This is especially if it is a persistent condition such as post-traumatic stress.
+Be sure to also address any physical pain and suffering resulting from the incident.
+Additionally, address any limitations you now face because of it (whether temporary or permanent), as well as depression stemming from this traumatic event.

 The Right Lawyer Will Make All the Difference in the World

 Cases involving emotional distress may be difficult to prove by a less experienced attorney.
-Given the intangible nature of the harm that you are trying to prove to a judge, you should trust only the best of lawyers to represent you who will make sure you are awarded the highest possible figure.
+Given the intangible nature of the harm that you are trying to prove to a judge, you should trust only the best of lawyers to represent you.
+This is because they will make sure you are awarded the highest possible figure.
 Rossetti & DeVoto PC won over $1 billion in verdicts and settlements for our clients.
 Contact us at (844) 263-6260 for a free case evaluation and let us help you make the best case for your emotional distress.